-We ask £7 per day for puppies staying with us after 10 weeks of age, and during their time with us we will start on a socialisation plan more closely alligned to that which they will receive when they do go to their new home.
+We ask £7 per day for puppies staying with us after 10 weeks of age, and during their time with us we will start on a socialisation plan more closely aligned to that which they will receive when they do go to their new home.
 We will start lead training, they will spend a lot more time in our home, they will get used to being in a crate, sleeping alone and grass training (for wee's).
 They will spend time with bigger groups of older dogs (non family) to encourage good canine manners, and away from other dogs or litter mates to encourage good human manners!
 They will get used to being bathed, blow dried and groomed, will have their eye, ear and toe hair trimmed using electric clippers and will have their nails cut (all things a cockapoo is likely to need to be confident with in later life).
-They will spend alone time both in the house, and outside, to encourage independance, and will without doubt spend a lot of time being carried about and cuddled by one (or both) of my 2 daughters!
+They will spend alone time both in the house, and outside, to encourage independence, and will without doubt spend a lot of time being carried about and cuddled by my daughters!

 We can also arrange for 2nd vaccinations to be administered at our closest veterinary surgery.
-We charge an aditional £60 for this to cover the cost of the vacine and the travel to and from Minehead which is 20 miles from us.
+We charge an additional £60 for this to cover the cost of the vaccine and the travel to and from Minehead which is 20 miles from us.